-P363 'Simplifying the registration of new configurations of BM Units' & P364 'Clarifying requirements for registering and maintaining BM Units'
+P364 'Clarifying requirements for registering and maintaining BM Units'

-P363 seeks to simplify the process for the registration and maintenance of Balancing Mechanism (BM) Units, whilst P364 seeks to improve the permissible configurations of BM Units.
+P364 seeks to simplify the process for the registration and maintenance of Balancing Mechanism (BM) Units, and also improves the permissible configurations of BM Units.
+P364 applies only to BM Units that are not Supplier BM Units or Interconnector BM Units.